iCosmosNeuroverse/JETSON_NANO_AI_COMPUTER_2025_GUIDE_AND_CODE/README.md

 Setting Recording = False
 ```

-For eg you will navigate to something looking like 192.168.100.197:8087 on your Android phone browser for eg and there you will see your live Jetson nano I computer donkeycar instance. (run >>> ifconfig on your nano, and grab the ip.
+For eg you will navigate to something looking like 192.168.100.197:8087 on your Android phone browser for eg and there you will see your live Jetson nano AI computer donkeycar instance. (run >>> ifconfig on your nano, and grab the ip.
 Don't grab the broadcast ip)

 Here you have the option of driving the nano as a rc car to collect images and write them to tubs for training granted if it was connected to wheels and servos or enable it to drive itself based on a loaded pilot.